socalledsound/electro2022/src/features/assignments/assignments_markdown/day9.workshop.md

 # Sprites

-For today's assignment, you need to create a javascript poem that describes a character.
+For today's assignment, you are going to create a character.

 Ideally, this should be a character for a game that you're thinking about developing for your midterm project, but it can also be a character from a movie that you've seen recently.

+First, you need a name.
+Submit the name of your character as the title.

+Then, for the description, I want you to write a javascript poem that describes your character.
 Don't worry about creating good code; instead, write something that communicates a character to us.

-Also, be sure to submit an image.
-You can sketch this by hand, use the <a href=''>piskel editor I showed you</a>, take a photograph and use that, or use any other tool of your choice -- or you can steal someone else's image if you think you can get away with it! -- just be sure to submit an image with your poem.

 Be sure to include some properties that can change over time, one or more more boolean (true/false) attributes, and some functions that describe things that the character does.